Robin L. Garrell: Biography

+In March 2020, Garrell was appointed the president of The Graduate Center, CUNY in New York City.
+She assumed office in August 2020.
+In the academic year 2022–2023, Garrell faced criticism to her leadership at The Graduate Center by different sectors of the institution, including a Statement of No Confidence signed by over 700 staff, faculty, and students, supported by the PSC local chapter, and by a resolution adopted at the Doctoral and Graduate Students Council, and followed by a Motion of No Confidence in the Senior Administration that took place in the Graduate Center's Graduate Council.
+The confrontations escalated to organized activism by the community.
+She resigned from her position as president in Fall 2023.

 Garrell's leadership roles in science and higher education have included serving on and chairing the NIH Enabling Bioanalytical and Imaging Technologies Study Section, the American Association for the Advancement of Science (AAAS) Committee on Opportunities in Science, and the TOEFL Board of the Educational Testing Service (ETS), and also as a member of the ETS GRE Governing Board.
 In 2017, Garrell was elected to the Western Association of Schools and Colleges Senior College and University Commission (WSCUC).
 She previously served as President of the Society for Applied Spectroscopy (1999), and chaired the UCLA Academic Senate (2009–10) and the UCLA College Faculty Executive Committee (2003-2007).
 In the University of California system, Garrell led the development of system-wide policies on international activities, copyright and fair use.
 Garrell has served on the Advisory Boards of C&EN, Accounts of Chemical Research and Applied Spectroscopy, among other journals.